EADGBD tuning

 Comments

-If you prefer an easier shape for Bm7, it's also possible to play the chord as X20200 (which will omit the fifth).
+If you prefer an easier shape for Bm7, it's also possible to play the chord as X20200 (which omits the fifth).
 The same thing with Bm7, you could instead play X20220.

-There are also in many cases many alternatives for G chords in open positions.
+There are also many alternatives for G chords in open positions.
 G7, for example, can also be played as 323000.

 More chords in EADGBD tuning